FatalDestiny/SENG301-PlantUML-Config/README.md

 diagrams to meet the standard set for SENG301.
 It uses monochrome by default, but this can be overriden if needed.

-Due to missing formatting options, the user should use Activity syntax for State diagrams, and Class syntax for Object diagrams, in order to get the desired look.
+Due to missing formatting options, the user should use Class syntax for Object diagrams, in order to get the desired look.

 ### Usage: